trnsrt/ts/_drafts/2022-09-23-why-devcon-7-should-be-in-istanbul.md

 In short: Turkey has a young population with strong potential but with limited access to the global crypto community.
 A handful of them get scholarships and attend global events (and win prizes).
 This creates a buzz in the local environment, while .
 Llocal events raise the awareness among businesses and also help bringing in new talent.
 On top of that, a recent fresh talent inflow from outside to an already vibrant local market.

 If sending a couple of students to global events creates such an outcome, just imagine the effect of bringing developers from all around the globe to Istanbul.

+---

+*None of the views expressed in this article should be considered as investment advice*